jonaserhart/operating_systems_ss2021/exercises/ex2/README.md

 ### Why is struct bstree not defined in the header file?
 What are the implications?

+I guess it's not defined so that the implementation is not restricted too much and is up to the student.

 ### Explain the const in the parameter list of bstree_print, is it required?